 I have some good news for you.
 Belly fat - at least the deep visceral fat that pushes our belly outward, creates a pronounced apple-shaped body, and affects nearly every part of our health, from blood pressure to blood sugar levels - is fairly easy to lose.
 I'm not just saying that in some "lose weight quick" gimmicky way!
 The truth is your body doesn't benefit by hanging on to visceral belly fat and is more than happy to move it off your body when you eat the right foods.
-Before you finish reading this article, be sure to get the free download of 50 of the best foods for apple-shaped bodies.
-It's just below.

 Which Foods Are The Best For Apple-Shaped Bodies?

 Food is so much more than calories or units of energy.
 Food influences our energy levels, how we sleep, how we think, what our skin looks like, and where we store fat.

 The reason you have belly fat is likely a combination of reasons.
 It's true there could be a genetic component, but the types of foods you're eating influence belly fat so much more than most people realize.